iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 ```

 Here you just need to replace `<user>` with your GitHub user.
 This will download
-the latest version of the `pool-segmentation` model from the DVC Remote
+the latest version of the `pool-segmentation` model from the DVC remote
 associated with the Git repository in the URL.
 You can also specify a different
 artifact version or a model registry stage.
 See the `dvc artifacts get`
 documentation for all options.

-If you don't have a Studio account at all, you can still use `dvc artifacts get`
+If you don't have a DVC Studio account at all, you can still use
-to download models, but you will need to provide the correct Git and DVC Remote
+`dvc artifacts get` to download models, but you will need to provide the correct
-credentials manually.
+Git and DVC remote credentials manually.
 You can see more details in the
 [documentation](/doc/command-reference/artifacts/get#description).

 ## Connecting model registry actions to your CICD

-As we [noted](/docs/start/model-management/model-registry#GTO-tip) in the model
+As we [noted](/doc/start/model-management/model-registry#GTO-tip) in the model
 registry chapter, all DVC model registry actions are captured in your Git
 repository as Git tags with a specific format.